-- 9.1 Within six months of exceeding the criteria of Conditions 9.2a or 9.2b, either - conduct a PM source test according to requirements set out in <insert Standard a.
-Source Test Section number>; or - b. make repairs so that emissions no longer exceed the criteria of Condition 9.2; to show that emissions are below those criteria, observe emissions as described in Condition 3.1 under load conditions comparable to those when the criteria were exceeded. - Conduct the test according to Condition 9.1 if 9.2 - 18 consecutive minutes of Method 9 observations result in an 18-minute a. average opacity greater than 20 percent; or - b. for a source with an exhaust stack diameter that is less than 18 inches, 18 consecutive minutes of Method 9 observations result in an 18-minute average opacity that is greater than 15 percent and not more than 20 percent, unless the department has waived this requirement in writing. - 9.3 During each one-hour PM source test run, observe the exhaust for 60 minutes in accordance with Method 9 and calculate the average opacity measured during each one-hour test run.
-Submit a copy of these observations with the source test report. - The automatic PM source test requirements in Conditions 9.1 and 9.2 is waived for 9.4 an emissions unit if a PM source test on that unit has shown compliance with the PM standard during this permit term. - 10.
+- 9.1 Except as allowed under Condition 9.4, within six months of exceeding the criteria of Conditions 9.2a or 9.2b, either - a. conduct a PM source test according to requirements set out in <insert Standard Source Test Section number>; or - b. make repairs so that emissions no longer exceed the criteria of Condition 9.2; to show that emissions are below those criteria, observe emissions as described in Condition 3.1 under load conditions comparable to those when the criteria were exceeded. - 9.2 Conduct the test according to Condition 9.1 if - a.
+18 consecutive minutes of Method 9 observations result in an 18-minute average opacity greater than 20 percent; or - b. for an emission unit with an exhaust stack diameter that is less than 18 inches, 18 consecutive minutes of Method 9 observations result in an 18-minute average opacity that is greater than 15 percent and not more than 20 percent, unless the department has waived this requirement in writing. - 9.3 During each one-hour PM source test run, observe the exhaust for 60 minutes in accordance with Method 9 and calculate the average opacity measured during each one-hour test run.
+Submit a copy of these observations with the source test report. - 9.4 The automatic PM source test requirements in Conditions 9.1 and 9.2 are waived for an emissions unit if a PM source test on that unit has shown compliance with the PM standard during this permit term. - 10.
 Particulate Matter Record Keeping for Diesel Engines and Liquid-Fired Turbines.
-Within 180 calendar days after the effective date of this permit, the Permittee shall record the exhaust stack diameter(s) of EU ID(s) < list EU ID numbers from the < insert Table of Emission Units designation in the permit.
-Report the stack diameter(s) in the next operating report under Condition <insert Operating Reports condition number>.
+Within 180 calendar days after the effective date of this permit, the Permittee shall record the exhaust stack diameter(s) of EU ID(s) < list EU ID numbers from the < insert Table of Emission Units designation> in the permit>.
+Report the stack diameter(s) in the next operating report under Condition < insert Operating Reports condition number>.